rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 There are four types of settings:

-1. Override settings, in "Web Console -> Custom Clients".
+1. Override settings, in "Web Console → Custom Clients"
-1. Default settings, in "Web Console -> Custom Clients".
+2. Default settings, in "Web Console → Custom Clients"
-1. User settings, in the RustDesk client.
+3. User settings, in the RustDesk client
-1. Stragegy settings, in "Web Console -> Strategies".
+4. Strategy settings, in "Web Console → Strategies"

-The hierarchy of privilege for these settings is as follows: `Override > Stragegy > User > Default`.
+The hierarchy of privilege for these settings is as follows: `Override > Strategy > User > Default`.

 ## Security Settings